dwarflabs/deadline-unreal/README.md

 - Fixed **DefaultJobPreset** to not be saved in the config.
 - Fixed auxilliary files key syntax in the Deadline command for sending jobs.
 - Improved log handling with optionnal regex in plugin infos.
 Allows to indicate custom regex to parse Unreal logs for progress, warnings and errors.
 Progress logging can be achieved using a custom executor in Unreal.
+- Unreal's job user_data is now transfered to the farm job.
+It can be used to store data to be used in certain processes of the render like the Burnin for example.

 # Further improvements ideas